PiotrInstunajd/HeroTasker/README.md

 # HeroTasker

-#TaskManager
+## TaskManager

 Just basic ToDo application to manage our tasks.
 Special graphics and features as this app is related to gaming community.
+Working currently on mobile app with additional features.

-Bug:
+## Bug:
 - Double value from ToDoList to InProgressList

-Features:
+## Features:
 - Settings
 - Rewards
 - Updated XP system
 - Calendar & Outdated tasks

-Done:
+## Done:
 - Motivation Quotes
 - ToDo/InProgress/DoneLists
 - XP System